trietmt9/trietmt9/README.md

 ## Hi this is Triet 👋
 - I'm a student from Vietnam.
 I studied Electrical and Electronics engineering
+- I have a strong interest in Physics and Computer Engineering.
+Therefore, most of my works or projects are build from ground up.
+While build things from scratch I can learn a lot.
 ### Skills and Experiences 📖⚡
   - 🖥️ Strong C/C++ programming language
   - 🔬 PCB Hardware Design